The Schmid Factor edit page

 u v w | h k l CRSS

-The option antipodal indicates that Burgers vectors in oposite direction should not be distinguished.
-Now
+The option 'antipodal' indicates that Burgers vectors in opposite direction should not be distinguished.
+Lets visualize the situation

 tau = sSAll.SchmidFactor(r)